Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 Static dispatch: The static_dispatch_pair expects a and b parameters as values with concrete types (impl Shape<T = f64> is syntactic sugar for generic parameters that implement the stated trait.).
 Thus the called function knows the layout of a and b at compile time.
 This also means any calls to the area method in the Shape trait can be made directly.
 These calls, as we will see, can also be inlined.struct passed by value

 Dynamic dispatch: The area_pair_dynamic function expects &dyn Shape<T = f64> references to a and b.
 The function has no access to the concrete type implementing the trait.
-Even the calls to the area method have to be made via a function pointer.
+Even the calls to the area method must be made via a function pointer.
 The function pointer is obtained via a vtable that points to a memory block that contains pointers to the methods implemented for the trait.dyn trait pointer

 Static dispatch